 What costs factor into my overhead?

 Overhead is what you pay to keep your business in business.
-However, that doesn’t include what you spend to produce goods or provide services.
+However, that doesn’t include what you spend to produce goods or provide services, typically on raw materials and direct labor.
 These expenses are called COGS (cost of goods sold) and COS (cost of services), respectively.

 When you buy ingredients for the croissants at your bakery, that expense is included in COGS.
 When you pay insurance for your bakery’s delivery van, that’s COS.
 Both these expenses are directly related to your business—you incur them in the process of making money.

-However, rent for the bakery, business insurance, the cost of hiring an accountant—all of these are overhead.
+However, rent for the bakery, business insurance, the cost of hiring an accountant, assorter administrative costs—all of these are overhead.
 These costs are not directly related to the way your bakery makes money, but they do keep your business running.

 Overhead vs. operating expenses